Betty and Barney Hill with Delsey

 Betty and Barney Hill: Where the Debunkers Went Wrong

 © Kathleen Marden

 Betty and Barney Hill are best known as the first alien abduction experiencers to stir worldwide attention, because of their 1961 UFO abduction.
-Their story might have faded into the annals of preposterous claims except for the fact that the Hills were credible people with no prior interest in the topic; they had conscious continuous recall of observing a huge, silent, structured craft hovering less than 200 feet overhead, they lost two hours time after hearing buzzing tones striking the trunk of their vehicle as the UFO hovered above them; they found physical and circumstantial evidence when they arrived home; and they reported their incident to the Air Force and NICAP.
+Their story might have faded into the annals of UFO claims except for the fact that the Hills were credible people with no prior interest in the topic; they had conscious continuous recall of observing a huge, silent, structured craft hovering less than 200 feet overhead, they lost two hours time after hearing buzzing tones striking the trunk of their vehicle as the UFO hovered above them; they found physical and circumstantial evidence when they arrived home; and they reported their incident to the Air Force and NICAP.

 Debunkers have disseminated false and misleading information about Betty’s interest in the topic, stating that she was a longtime believer in UFOs and had read many books and articles on the subject.
 Additionally, it has been falsely stated that Betty was a science fiction enthusiast who watched many movies pertaining to UFO abduction.
 This is nonsense.